Return to Mole Table of Contents

 Determine identity of an element from a binary formula and mass data

-Problem #1: A metal (M) forms an oxide with the formula MO.
-If the oxide contains 39.70 % O by mass, what is the identity of M?
+Example #1: A metal (M) forms an oxide with the formula MO.
+If the oxide contains 39.70% O by mass, what is the identity of M?

 Solution: